OfficeDev/Project-CSOM-Read-Enterprise-CustomFields/README.md

 As a Project/Program/Portfolio portfolio manager, I would like to use an app that displays the custom values my company has associated with our projects.

-### Using App
+## Using the app

-1. Add the Project CSOM client package [here](https://www.nuget.org/packages/Microsoft.SharePointOnline.CSOM/)
+1. Add the Project CSOM client package [here](https://www.nuget.org/packages/Microsoft.SharePointOnline.CSOM/).
-2. Update the PWA site
+2. Update the PWA site.
 3. Update the login/password to your PWA site.
-4. Run the app
+4. Run the app.

-### Prerequisites
+## Prerequisites
 To use this code sample, you need the following:

 * PWA Site (Project Online, Project Server 2013 or Project Server 2016)